 The above PreNoxad kit by Martindales is the predominant one available in the UK today.
 Naloxone P2P delivery - is essentially one trained opiate user training another in how to recognise an overdose and administer naloxone - and then giving them a kit like the one above - in a ten minute training exercise, monitoring data collection to record P2P outputs, scope and usability.
 EuroNPUD is developing a Naloxone P2P Technical Guide for peers everywhere.
 The UK research showed us that by being able to get it into the hands of our peers -out in the community - we can reach 10 times the amount of Naloxone distributred, than drug agencies alone.
 (See EuroNPUD Report below).

 NOTE: These documents are currently in the final stages of production and design so please check back here during Sept/Oct 2018 for fully uploaded reports.
 The 5 Stage Summery is however completed

-The NAAP Toolkit - A How To Guide: This guide will give you all the tools you need to pull of a version of this peer delivered and designed naloxone P2P project, bringing together knowledge from around the world.
+The Naloxone Advocacy and Awareness Project’s Toolkit - A How To Guide: This guide will give you all the tools you need to undertake a version of this peer delivered and designed naloxone Peer 2 Peer project, bringing together knowledge from around the world.
 (NOTE: This document is undergoing completion also, please check back soon -Oct-Nov 2018.

 "EuroNPUD underscore the centrality of the involvement of people who use drugs; drug users must be regarded as the primary target group for naloxone distribution and administration.
 EuroNPUD believe that unless we prioritise peer access to naloxone, the roll-out of naloxone will remain sub-optimal and preventable loss of life will continue at this artificially high rate".
 EuroNPUD Naloxone Access and Advocacy Project Process Report, August 2018